SoftwareAG/c8y-docs/content/device-sdk/mqtt-examples-bundle/hello-mqtt-c.md

 ### Improving the agent

-Now that you have done your first step, check out the section [Hello MQTT](/device-sdk/mqtt-examples#hello-mqtt) to learn more about Cumulocity IoT MQTT and improve your application.
+Now that you have done your first step, check out the section [Hello MQTT](/device-sdk/mqtt-examples#hello-mqtt) to learn more about {{< product-name-1 >}} MQTT and improve your application.